 There’s another, much more important, reason why vinyl is better than anything else.

 Vinyl, for the most part, escaped the ‘loudness war’.
-You see, with the rise and rise of digital music (CDs included), it has became possible to artificially engineer a track louder than it naturally should be.
+You see, with the rise and rise of digital music (CDs included), it has become possible to artificially engineer a track louder than it naturally should be.
 The problem here is that it has a massively detrimental result on audio quality.

 Indeed, it causes songs to sound distorted and become unpleasant to listen to, and strips them of their depth and texture.
 Because vinyl is an analog format, it’s doesn’t really suffer from the same problems.
 Don’t believe me?
 Check out this comparison between the CD version of the Red Hot Chili Peppers’ Hump de Bump, and the vinyl version.